-1. Cut out rectangle strips from the construction paper (mine are about 1″ long and 0.5″ in height.)
+1. Firstly, cut out rectangle strips from the construction paper (mine are about 1″ long and 0.5″ in height.)
 You’ll need 12 orange strips and 12 grey strips.

-2. Write out the names of months on the strips; write Gregorian month names on the orange strips and Hijri month names on the grey strips.
+2. Then, write out the names of months on the strips; write Gregorian month names on the orange strips and Hijri month names on the grey strips.
 If you’re not familiar with the names of Hijri months yet here they are:

 Rabi al Awwal